Rules and Procedures

 FILING AN APPLICATION TO RESERVE THE PARK OR THE CENTER

-To reserve the Folly River Park, complete and send the application form at the bottom of this page to the Municipal Clerk on the second floor of City Hall:
+To reserve the Folly River Park, complete and send the application form at the bottom of this page to the Community Coordinator on the first floor of City Hall:

 To reserve the Community Center, file the attached application with the City Clerk on the first floor of City Hall: